Meet the Lab Members

 Mira is a computer science educator and career coach based in White Pine, TN.

-• Mira is a Computer Science Educator and Career Coach for Jefferson County Schools in White Pine, Tennessee.
+Mira is a Computer Science Educator and Career Coach for Jefferson County Schools in White Pine, Tennessee.
 She is passionately working toward a vision for STEM education in which all learners have access to STEM careers and contribute to innovation in the Appalachian region.
 She serves as a district representative for the Tennessee Science Teachers Association and is her school’s Robotics Club Coach.
 She looks forward to building her professional network through the CALL Fellowship and is working to accomplish STEM Designation for schools in Jefferson County.
 She is a ‘22 Leadership Lab member.

 Dr. Megan Feifer

-Megan is a Teacher-Scholar in Residence at the bell hooks center at Berea College, based in Berea, KY.
+Megan is an Assistant Professor of African American Literature at Berea College, based in Berea, KY.

 Luke Glaser